esx-framework/esx_core/readME.txt

 end)```

 3. Step Three
-To Get Your esx_kashacters work you need do this on your database
+To Get Your esx_kashacters work you need do this on your query db

 ```SELECT * FROM INFORMATION_SCHEMA.COLUMNS WHERE COLUMN_NAME = 'owner'```
 And This